Dasharo/docs/docs/unified/novacustom/initial-deployment.md

     ### Reading flash contents

-    To read from the flash and save them to a file (`dump.rom`), execute the following command:
+    To read from the flash and save them to a file (`bios_backup.rom`), execute the following command:

     ```bash
-    flashrom -p internal -r dump.rom
+    flashrom -p internal -r bios_backup.rom
     ```

     ### Flashing Dasharo